-Healthy Oatmeal Pancakes are not only tasty but vegan, gluten-free, sugar free, oil free and made with wholesome oats.
+Vegan Banana Oat Pancakes are not only tasty but gluten-free, sugar free and oil free.
 A classic comfort food with a healthy twist.

-Healthy Oatmeal Pancakes.
+Vegan Banana Oat Pancakes.
 Now that’s something I can really get behind.
 These pancakes are not only easy to make but mighty nutritious.
-This family friendly recipe will be your new go to pancake recipe.
+This family friendly recipe will be your new go to.

 I am a pancake lover through and through.
 I will take them for breakfast, lunch or dinner.
 Doesn’t really matter to me.
 Growing up I don’t think my family ever made a single batch of pancakes from scratch.
 We were a Bisquick family.

 Now don’t get me wrong as a kid I loved a good Bisquick pancake.
 These days I really do prefer a lighter healthier version.
 They are just so simple to make from scratch.